CORRELATIONS

 GRAPHS AND CORRELATION COEFFICIENTS

 Correlations are best illustrated using scattergrams/scattergraphs.
 When you draw a scattergram, it doesn't matter which variable goes on the x-axis and which goes on the y-axis.
-Remember, in correlations, we are always dealing with paired scores, so the values of the two variables taken together will be used to make the diagram.
-Decide which variable goes on each axis and then put a cross at the point where the two values coincide.
+Remember, in correlations, we are constantly dealing with paired scores, so the values of the two variables together will be used to construct the diagram.
+Decide which variable goes on each axis, then place a cross at the point where the two values coincide.

 A perfect positive correlation has a coefficient of + 1.0; no correlation has a coefficient of 0.
 In the real world, neither of these extremes usually exists.
-Coefficients lie somewhere between 0 and +1.0 for positive correlations and between 0 and -1.0 for negative—the nearer 1.0, the higher the correlation.
+Coefficients lie between 0 and 1.0 for positive correlations and between 0 and -1.0 for negative correlations; the closer to 1.0, the stronger the correlation.
 The board expects you to be able to guess a correlation coefficient.

 Below, I’ve included a few examples: